Judges Say the UK's Digital Surveillance Program Snooper's Charter Is Illegal - Slashdot

 Personally, I want judges that care about the law as written, not buffoons who legislate from the bench.
 I also prefer laws that don't impact civil liberties so Judges who care about the law can protect them.
 So you need two things here.
 Just laws that protect civil liberties and Judges that enforce the law.

 Trump is appointing Judges who care about the law and won't invent rulings on laws that don't exist.
 I don't see how that's a bad or dangerous thing for anybody, unless you think the law is wrong.
-If
+If you think the law is wrong, that's something you take up with congress who writes the law, or the president if he signed it.
+He may be a buffoon to you, but he's doing the right thing with the judges he's appointing.

 Re:UK USA (Score:4, Informative)